Search results for:

-Etsy can be a wonderful place to sell your handmade goods, but if you’re serious about your crafting business then you should have your own website.
-If you think it’s too expensive or too difficult… or simply not worth the hassle, I very much encourage you to read this article.
-It’s not as difficult as you may think.
-It’s not going to cost a lot.
-And it’ll help you expand your audience and grow your business.
+Etsy can be a wonderful place to sell your handmade goods.
+Still, if you're serious about your crafting business, then you should have your website.
+If you think it's too expensive or too tricky… or simply not worth the hassle, I very much encourage you to read this article.
+It's not as difficult as you may think.
+It's not going to cost a lot.
+And it'll help you expand your audience and grow your business.

-Etsy is great for testing the waters.
-But beyond that, there are many reasons you should create your own site with your own brand.
+Etsy is fantastic for testing the waters.
+But beyond that, there are many reasons you should create your site with your brand.
 Here are the main reasons why…

 Their site – Their terms

 Etsy is its own company and will do what's best for them.
 And that might not be necessarily best for you.
 But you have no choice but to go along with any changes they want to make.
 If they decide they want to make a layout or design change to their website, they will.
 If or how it affects your shop isn't their concern.
 If they decide they want to change their algorithm and show search results differently, they will.
 If that means your items aren't showing up as often, well… get used to it or redo your shop over and over in hopes of cracking the code and getting your items in front of customers again.

 And guess what?
 You could wake up one morning and find your entire shop is… GONE.
 Just ask Lisa Jacobs.
 You're not in control.
 And that's not a good thing for any business.

 Everyone on Etsy is unique.
 Everyone has handmade items.
 And there's only so much you can do to make your shop even look different, let alone stand out among the thousands of other shops.
 How many ways can you describe a blue and tan 8-inch glass vase?
 Lots of the product descriptions on Etsy are likely similar.
 How do you make yours get more attention and attract the visitor searching for it?
 That leads to the next point…

 Search engine traffic can be hard to come by